intel/dffml/master/_sources/tutorials/source.rst.txt

     $ dffml service dev create source my-source
     $ cd my-source

-This creates a Python package for you with a source that stores ``Repo`` objects in memory, called ``MiscSource``, and some tests.
+This creates a Python package for you with a source that stores ``Record`` objects in memory, called ``MiscSource``, and some tests.

 Edit the Source